 Tesla electric vehicles make it fast and easy to charge almost anywhere.
-However, many people new to electric cars often wonder how much it costs to charge a Tesla, whether a Tesla Model 3, S or X. While everyone is familiar with gas vehicles and roughly how much it costs fill up a tank, with an electric vehicle like a Tesla, however, the terms and numbers may seem a bit foreign.
-In this article will help you understand how much it costs to charge a Tesla in the US, or any electric vehicle for that matter.
+If you’re not familiar, here’s how to charge a Tesla.
+Many people new to electric cars often wonder how much it costs to charge a Tesla, whether a Tesla Model 3, S or X. While everyone is familiar with gas vehicles and roughly how much it costs fill up a tank, with an electric vehicle like a Tesla, the terms and numbers may seem a bit foreign.
+In this article, we’ll help you understand how much it costs to charge a Tesla at home or on the road.
+You can also apply this to most other electric vehicles as well!

 There’s also a Tesla Charging Cost calculator below if you’d like to see what your costs might be.